oils-for-unix/oils/doc/idioms.md

       echo 'success'
     fi

-(TODO: decide on this) Or you can also use curly braces for an implicit `try`:

-    if myfunc {
-      echo 'success'
-    }

-This explicit syntax avoids breaking POSIX shell.
+The explicit `try` avoids breaking existing shell programs.
 You have to opt in to the better behavior.

-## Error Handling

 ### Use the `try` Builtin With `!`, `||`, and `&&`